-- Whole school and class collective worships and assemblies where our school values are discussed and applied to our everyday lives and to our relationships with one another; - PSHE opportunities and opportunities throughout the wider curriculum, including themes on citizenship, friendship, anti-social behaviour, bullying, British Values etc; - Circle Time, where children learn social skills and ways of communicating their thoughts and feelings in a positive, safe and nurturing environment; - Opportunities for pupil voice and positive engagement where children are able to support and help each other across school e.g. promoting fair and fun play, operating as ambassadors of exemplary behaviour and learning within the school family; - Outside speakers such as the medical staff, local role models, the Padre and members of the military or wider community visiting our school and enriching our school community.
+- Whole school and class collective worships and assembly times where our school values are discussed and applied to our everyday lives and to our relationships with one another; - The implementation of the PSHE and RSE curriculum and opportunities throughout the wider curriculum, including themes on citizenship, friendship, anti-social behaviour, bullying, British Values etc.; - Opportunities for pupil voice and positive engagement where children are able to support and help each other across school e.g. promoting fair and fun play, operating as ambassadors of exemplary behaviour and learning within the school family; - Outside speakers such as the medical staff, local role models, the Padre and members of the military or wider community visiting our school and enriching our school community.